 I believe optimization-based modeling is an increasingly powerful tool for design and decision making, fueled by an open-source software ecosystem.

-I'm most responsive via email (tdiamandis@alumni.stanford.edu) or on the Julia Language slack.
+I'm most responsive via email (tdiamandis@alumni.stanford.edu).